PhobGCC/PhobGCC-doc/For_Makers/Phob2_Ordering_Guide.md

 **NOTE: For large orders more than 50 boards or different colors, Standard Assembly is required.
 This attaches removable rails to the PCB at a significant extra cost.**

+**NOTE2: If arranging group buys or purchasing in large quantities, we strongly suggest using Standard PCBA so DOA boards are less likely.**

 ![PHOB2_ASM](https://github.com/PhobGCC/PhobGCC-doc/blob/phob2-release/For_Makers/Phob_Ordering_Guide_Images/phob2_asm.PNG?raw=true)

 Click "Confirm" and then upload the Phob2_Bom.csv to the left and and the Phob2_Pos.csv to the right.